12 Days of Christmas 2020 Holiday Gift Guide

 Ten lords a-leaping.”

 You’ll be jumping with joy when handed this essential gift for this holiday season!
 Sweet Ginger is perfect for helping you get over your holiday slumps.
 It boosts energy and promotes clear decision making.
-Did you know that Ginger is also a strong digestive?
-In case you overate during the holidays: use this essential oil only one drop at a time to help your stomach.
-Make sure you do this after your meal, as it also increases appetite and you do not want to overeat again!
+Did you know that Ginger is also a strong digestive aid?
+If you operate during the holidays, use this Essential Oil only one drop at a time to help your stomach.
+Make sure you do this after your meal, as it also increases appetite and you do not want to overeat!

 Are you feeling a cough coming on?
 Ginger is known as a warming oil that can relax tight muscles and relieve aches and pains.
 It can be very useful in the treatment of colds and coughs.
 Add one drop with Lemon into hot water to help sore throats.
 Make sure you stir very thoroughly.
 It also improves digestion as it stimulates the gastric juices.
 This can decrease flatulence, morning sickness, and nausea.
 For motion sickness, use a few drops of Ginger Oil on a small bandage and place it behind the ear.
 Remember: dilute the oil in a carrier oil to avoid irritation.
 Ginger might not seem impressive on the outside, but it can get you moving in the right direction by pushing aside the confusion and giving you inner strength!